 Use Clear Client Agreements

-A well-drafted client agreement that sets out the nature and limitations of your services, confidentiality boundaries, cancellation policies, and complaints procedures helps manage expectations and reduces the risk of misunderstandings.
-Informed consent processes should be documented and signed.
+A well-drafted agreement that sets out the nature and limitations of your services, confidentiality boundaries, cancellation policy, and complaints procedure helps manage expectations.
+Ensure informed-consent processes are documented and signed before therapy commences.

 6

-Your practice changes over time - new client groups, additional modalities, more sessions per week, or a move to a new consulting space.
-Review your insurance at each renewal to ensure your cover matches your current practice.
-Taking on ACC-sensitive claims work, for example, may require higher PI limits.
+Your practice evolves over time - new client groups, additional modalities, more sessions per week, or a move to new premises.
+Review your insurance annually to confirm it matches your current practice.
+Expanding into NDIS work or higher-risk caseloads, for instance, may warrant increased PI limits.

 Frequently Asked Questions